The 10 Best Razors

 video play icon

 This wiki has been updated 40 times since it was first published in June of 2015.
 If shaving is a part of your daily grooming regimen, make sure you are using a high-quality razor that not only provides a close finish, but does so without irritating the skin.
 We have come up with a comprehensive selection of options that includes everything from the best disposables for convenience through to straight razors for those who want the ultimate control and smoothness.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Feather Double-Edge AS-D2